Maboroshy/midi-scripter/README.md

 - Add overlay mappings on top of your MIDI controller’s DAW integration using proxy ports.
 - Combine multiple MIDI controllers into a single unit with any logic.
-- Control Ableton Live through a [special remote script or AbletonOSC]().
+- Control Ableton Live through a [special remote script or AbletonOSC](https://github.com/Maboroshy/midi-scripter/tree/master/extra/Ableton%20Remote%20Script).

 #### For Software Control and Automation:

-- Map or convert messages to one another based on specific conditions and logic.
+- Map or convert messages on specific conditions and logic.
 - Use MIDI controllers or keyboard shortcuts to run any Python code.
 - Implement keyboard and mouse macros.

 #### For Writing MIDI-Related Python Code:

-- Prepare MIDI, OSC, keyboard, and mouse inputs and outputs with a single line of code, without boilerplate code.
+- Prepare MIDI, OSC, keyboard, and mouse inputs and outputs with a single line of code, without boilerplate.
 - Use decorators to feed input messages to functions or other callables.
 - Work with message objects rather than raw data, which varies by port type.
 - Create GUI widgets with just one line of code and arrange them with mouse.